-9. Pivot the card until you can snap it into place by pressing the upper side of the connectors (1).
-Secure the card with the screw (2).
+9. Pivot the card until you can snap it into place by pressing the upper side of the connectors (1), and secure the card with the two screws (2).

 10. Connect the cables to the new PCI Express Mini Card.
 Be sure to attach the gray cable to the connector marked "TR1" on the card, the white cable to the connector marked "RO" or "TR3" (center), and the black cable to the connector marked "TR2".